The sound of the wind

 Corrective action:

-• Remove the wiper arm from its axle and adjust it so that it is below the air turbulence zone that the air deflector has when it is in its original position.
+• Remove the wiper arm from its shaft and adjust it so that it is positioned below the air turbulence area present on the air deflector when it is in its resting position.

 Pos.Spare Part NoName